Skip to content

 • Side-effect: stops a teammate (or yourself).

-• Available: self-despawn (no name) is granted to all; stopping a named peer rides the privileged tier (your own children only).
+• Available: self-despawn (no name) is granted to all; stopping a named peer rides the spawn capability’s owner-mode reach (your own owner’s agents only).

 Argument Type Required Meaning